Shamimul7907/my-assignment-5/README.md

 ##4.What is Event Delegation in JavaScript?
 Why is it useful?

+#answer:

-#answer:In this case ,child element are not individually connected with the event listener,they create only one event listener into their parent element.
+In this case ,child element are not individually connected with the event listener,they create only one event listener into their parent element.

 It is useful for handle dynamic Elements.